Barry Stokes (American football)

-Barry Wade Stokes (born December 20, 1973) is a former American football offensive lineman of the National Football League (NFL).
+Barry Wade Stokes (born December 20, 1973) is an American former professional football offensive lineman of the National Football League (NFL).
 He was signed by the Detroit Lions as an undrafted free agent in 1996.
 He played college football at Eastern Michigan University.
 He played high school football at Davison High School in Davison, Michigan.

-Stokes has also been a member of the Jacksonville Jaguars, St. Louis Rams, Miami Dolphins, Green Bay Packers, Oakland Raiders, Cleveland Browns, New York Giants, Atlanta Falcons, and New England Patriots.
+Stokes was also a member of the Jacksonville Jaguars, St. Louis Rams, Miami Dolphins, Green Bay Packers, Oakland Raiders, Cleveland Browns, New York Giants, Atlanta Falcons, and New England Patriots.

 Professional career

 Prior to playing for the Falcons, he was signed to the practice squad of several teams, but did not see NFL action until the 1998 NFL season with the Miami Dolphins.
 He then played for the Green Bay Packers and Cleveland Browns, and was a member of the New York Giants but did not play due to back injuries.
 He spent time in NFL Europe, where he played for the Scottish Claymores.